Sphinx-Society/kaizen-web-client/CONTRIBUTING.md

 # Contributing to Kaizen Web Client

-Thank you for helping us make this project great and being a part of the Kaizen community.
 Here are a few guidelines that will help you along the way.

-## Code of Conduct

-Kaizen Web Client has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
-Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Issues